Christian1984/cyber/010 - web requests.md

 - `-i` prints both the header and the body
 - `-X` can be used to specify the http-Method

-pipe responses into `jq` to pretty print jason responses, i.e. `curl http://example.com/api/city/london | jq`
+pipe responses into `jq` to pretty print json responses, i.e. `curl http://example.com/api/city/london | jq`